emqx/emqx-enterprise-docs/en_US/advanced/system-topic.md

 ```

  $SYS system message publish interval is configured in `etc/emqx.conf`:

 ```bash
 broker.sys_interval = 1m
 ```

+::: danger
-By default, only MQTT clients on localhost is allowed to subscribe to the $SYS topic.
-Please refer to build-in ACL to modify the ACL rules for publish and subscription.
+By default, only MQTT clients on localhost is allowed to subscribe to the $ SYS topic.
+Please refer to [build-in ACL](./acl-file.md) to modify the ACL rules for publish and subscription.

-Most of the data of the $SYS topic in EMQ X Broker can be obtained through other method with lower Couplings.
+Most of the data of the $ SYS topic in EMQ X Broker can be obtained through other method with lower Couplings.
 The device online and offline status can be obtained through [Webhook](./webhook.md)), and the node and cluster status can be obtained through  [HTTP API - Statistics Metrics](./http-api.md#endpoint-metrics).

 :::

-## Cluster status information
+### Cluster status information

 | Topic                      | Description       |
 | ----------------------------- | -------------------- |